Oroks

 Oroks (Ороки in Russian; self-designation: Ulta, Ulcha), sometimes called Uilta, are a people in the Sakhalin Oblast (mainly the eastern part of the island) in Russia.
 The Orok language belongs to the Southern group of the Tungusic language family.
-According to the 2002 Russian census, there were 346 Oroks living in Northern Sakhalin by the Okhotsk Sea and Southern Sakhalin in the district by the city of Poronaysk.
-According to the 2010 census there were 295 Oroks in Russia.
+In the 2002 Russian census, there were 346 Oroks living in Northern Sakhalin by the Okhotsk Sea and Southern Sakhalin in the district by the city of Poronaysk.
+In the 2010 census there were 295 Oroks in Russia.

 Etymology

 The name Orok is believed to derive from the exonym Oro given by a Tungusic group meaning "a domestic reindeer".
 The Orok self-designation endonym is Ul'ta, probably from the root Ula (meaning "domestic reindeer" in Orok).
 Another self-designation is Nani.
 Occasionally, the Oroks, as well as the Orochs and Udege, are erroneously called Orochons.
 The Uilta Association in Japan claims that the term Orok has a derogatory connotation.